tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 1. Click **Add**.
 2. Fill in the user information: username, full name, and description.
-3. Generate or enter a password.
+3. Generate or type in a password.
 4. Select roles to assign to the user.
 5. Add clusters to give the user access to, and select cluster permissions for each of them.